shifenhutu/django-admin-advanced-search/README.md

 | `field:prefix*` | Case-insensitive startswith | `name:john*` | `name ILIKE 'john%'` |
 | `field:!prefix*` | Case-sensitive startswith | `name:!john*` | `name LIKE 'john%'` |

+## Combined Search

+Advanced search syntax can be combined with plain text search.
+When both are present, the advanced search filters are applied first, then the plain text search is applied to the filtered results using Django's default search behavior.

+Examples:
+- `title:=Python lisa` - Find items with title exactly matching "Python" (case-insensitive) AND containing "lisa" in any search field
+- `lisa title:=Python` - Same as above, order doesn't matter
+- `title:django* tutorial` - Find items with titles starting with "django" (case-insensitive) AND containing "tutorial" in any search field

 ## Examples

 - `title:django*` - Items with titles starting with "django" (case-insensitive)